LoneWolfPR/mongoose-node-express-starter-kit/README.md

     npm start

+Or to run without extra output (only warnings, errors, linting messages, etc.)

+    npm start -s

 You can now make api calls using a front end application or via an app like Postman or Advanced Rest Client to test your API.

 ## Building the application